Maryland DUI Lawyer

 We are extremely passionate about getting a positive result in every case we handle, and we will work tirelessly until the final resolution of your case.
 Our knowledge and experience give us a solid foundation for defense, but it is our desire to help individuals that is truly our most valuable characteristic.
 Our attorneys understand that it’s more often than not a simple error or lapse in judgment that leads to a DUI arrest, and they also understand the emotional turmoil such an arrest and charge can bring.
 They will work aggressively on your behalf while remaining sensitive to your needs and feelings in what can be an extremely stressful and upsetting period.
 This includes helping with both the criminal and MVA proceedings.

 Our firm has attorneys ready to serve you throughout the State of Maryland.
 With our numerous office locations, we provide convenient access to an experienced Maryland DUI lawyer near you.
-Here are some Frequently Asked Questions about DUI charges and penalties in Maryland, in addition to tips on how to look for the right attorney for you.
-Also, here is information on chemical blood analysis.

 Driving under the influence (DUI) and driving while impaired (DWI) are criminal charges that are punishable by fines, jail, probation, suspension of driving privileges, and other penalties that restrict your freedom and impact your finances and daily life.
 A conviction for DUI in Maryland brings a criminal record that can have a negative effect on your ability to find or keep employment and can also bring a fair amount of social stigma and embarrassment.
 Learn more about DUI penalties, like ignition interlock devices and how a DUI charge or conviction could affect your insurance, security clearance or immigration status.

 A DUI conviction has both legal and administrative consequences.
 In fact, the Motor Vehicle Administration (MVA) suspends your driver’s license almost immediately upon a DUI arrest in Maryland, even before you are brought before a judge or found guilty of a crime.
 If you do not request a hearing with the MVA within ten days of your arrest, your license suspension will remain in effect until your trial.
-Our legal team can also represent you with MVA matters to help you meet all of the important deadlines to protect your rights and your driving privileges all while working to east the impact such a charge can bring.
+Our legal team can also represent you with MVA matters to help you meet all of the important deadlines to protect your rights and your driving privileges all while working to ease the impact such a charge can bring.

 Even a single DUI conviction may result in life-altering penalties.
 The maximum penalties for a first time driving under the influence conviction is up to one year in prison, $1,000 in fines, and 12 points on your driving record.
 With a second DUI the jail time and the fine double to 2 years and $2,000 respectively.
 These penalties continue to escalate as convictions pile up for a third DUI offense and beyond.
 Not only does a single DUI conviction carry fairly significant penalties, it sets you up for increased penalties down the line.
 Those under the age of 21 are also likely to face additional penalties for consuming alcohol while under the legal age.